nvennin/test-www/procedures/Procedure_GDP_AMXWS_Management_of_Procedures.md

 Upon identification of a requirement for a new procedure or update to a procedure or associated documents (forms/appendices) the Requestor creates a GitHub Issue with the "Document Change Request" label.

-If a new document needs to be created, a new 5 letter random code is generated, using the [List of documents]() spreadsheet.
-The spreadsheet is subsequently updated with the new document in draft status, and submitted to the repository.
+If a new document needs to be created, a new 5 letter random code is generated and checked agains the existing document list for duplicates.
+The new document is added to the README.md file in Draft status.

+The filename includes _GDP_ for all GDP related procedures in order to require validation by the @simplepharma/rp.

 The author is identified using the discussion features of GitHub Issues.